-Federated Global Investment Management Corp. may invest (or recommend the investment of) client assets in Affiliated Investment Vehicles (i.e., Investment Companies, Private Investment Companies or other Pooled Investment Vehicles) that are advised by us or other Advisory Companies, including with respect to Model Portfolio Management Services for model portfolios that include allocations to Affiliated Investment Companies.
+Federated Investment Counseling may invest client assets in Affiliated Investment Vehicles (i.e., Investment Companies, Private Investment Companies or other Pooled Investment Vehicles) that are advised by us or other Advisory

+Companies.
 These Affiliated Investment Vehicles generally pay their investment advisers and service providers based on a percentage of their average net assets.
 Accordingly, we have an incentive to invest client assets in these Affiliated Investment Vehicles in order to increase the compensation that will be paid to us, other Advisory Companies and/or our other affiliates by these Affiliated Investment Vehicles.

-To address these actual or potential conflicts of interest, we invest (or recommend the investment of) client assets in Affiliated Investment Vehicles only when such investments are consistent with a client's investment objectives, policies, guidelines and restrictions, and applicable law.
-To the extent required by applicable law, prior to recommending or making investments in Affiliated Investment Vehicles, Federated Global Investment Management Corp. or our related persons will:
+To address these actual or potential conflicts of interest, we invest client assets in Affiliated Investment Vehicles only when such investments are consistent with a client's investment objectives, policies, guidelines and restrictions, and applicable law.
+To the extent required by applicable law, prior to recommending or making investments in Affiliated Investment Vehicles, Federated Investment Counseling or our related persons will: